The deck structure will also be subject to stresses imposed between the healing motion and the righting motion caused by the ballast keel.

 Tie-Rods or through bolts are needed to prevent the two deck beams from parting and to hold the partners down.

-Any hardware such as halyard blocks, pinrails and the like should be through bolted through the deck and partners.
+Any hardware such as halyard blocks, pinrails and the like should be bolted through the deck and partners.

 Partners for un-stayed masts need to be stronger than those for gaff rigged which, in turn need to be stronger the those for stayed Marconi rigged masts.